Oluccaro/account_api/README.md

 # account_api

-This application is build for a take home test for Ebanx!
+This application is build for a take home test for the recruitment process of a company!

 It is build in java with Spring Boot with JPA.
 It stores data on a temporary H2 data base.
 It also runs on Docker